ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/a-ducktales-remake-coming-from-disney-in-2017.md

 Tags: TV, Disney
 Image: http://i0.wp.com/bitcast-a-sm.bitgravity.com/slashfilm/wp/wp-content/images/Ducktails.jpg?resize=700%2C300

 Did you watch this growing up?
 If you didn't, I am so, *so* very sorry for you.
 Thanks to Disney XD, you'll have a second chance.
-2017 couldn't come soon enough 🐦[^duck]
+2017 couldn't come soon enough 🐦[^1]

-[^duck]: Sadly, there is no duck emoji.
+[^1]: Sadly, there is no duck emoji.